Gorgios/advent-2022/README.md

 #### Day 12
 * Operations on graphs it is what I like!
 I use BFS to find the shortest path from S to E.
 In part to I also used BFS, but in opposite way, from E to first occurrence of 'a'.
 Didn't have time to generify both solutions ;)

+#### Day 13
+* In my opinion that puzzle was one of hardest this year (can compete only with day11 part 2).
+I need to create proper data structure (nested list) and method to compare lists.
+I had something like comparator in part1 so I did part 2 so quickly.